energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 These two steps can be computed independently.
-Usually, the first step is computed once for an energy system with given weather data whereas the second step is computed several times (once for each different scenario).
-The following :numref:`Figure %s <fig:ProcessStructure>`  illustrates the overall structure of the code.
+Usually, the first step is computed once for an energy system with given weather data whereas the second step is computed several times (once for each different scenario). :numref:`Figure %s <fig:ProcessStructure>`  illustrates the overall structure of the code.

 .. figure:: /images/model_formulation/meth_process_structure.png
    :alt: Overview of the EnergyScope TD framework in two-steps.